Overview of the Yakult Central Institute

 Yakult's DNA: Minoru Shirota and Shirota-ism

-At the time when Dr. Shirota began studying the use of beneficial lactic acid bacteria for preventive medicine, therapeutic medicine was flourishing and microbiological research in the medical field was in its early days.
-Lactobacillus casei strain Shirota* was successfully cultured just 23 years after the Nobel Prize winning Russian scholar, Ilya Mechnikov, published his theory on yogurt's relationship to longevity.
+At the time when Dr. Shirota began studying the use of beneficial lactic acid bacteria for preventive medicine, therapeutic medicine was flourishing, and microbiological research in medical fields was in its early days.
+The fortified strain of lactic acid bacteria was successfully cultured just 23 years after the Nobel Prize winning Russian scholar, Ilya Mechnikov, published his theory on yogurt's relationship to longevity.
 Dr. Shirota's research and achievements were pioneering in the field of preventive medicine.

 Dr. Shirota set the following concepts as the basis for his research: preventive medicine; a healthy intestinal tract leads to a long life; and a price that anyone can afford.
 These concepts live on in the Central Institute's research activities as Shirota-ism.